-SOUND OF MUSICALS WITH NEIL BRAND - BBC FOUR DOCUMENTARY FILM (2017)
+SOUND OF MUSICALS WITH NEIL BRAND (2017)

 Series in which composer Neil Brand explores how musical theatre evolved over the last 100 years to become today's global phenomenon.
 Neil hears the inside story from leading composers and talent past and present, and recreates classic songs, looking in detail at how these work musically and lyrically to captivate the audience.

 In the first episode, Neil finds out how the modern shape of the musical was established through a series of pioneering works, from Jerome Kern and Oscar Hammerstein's Show Boat in the 1920s with its bold take on America's racial divide and innovative use of songs that further the narrative, to Alan Jay Lerner and Frederick Loewe's My Fair Lady, which made a star of Julie Andrews in the late 1950s.
 Neil also reveals the songwriting secrets of some much-loved numbers, including Ol' Man River, Oh, What a Beautiful Mornin', and If I Loved You.